blumus/satellite-resilience-system/docs/SYSTEM_ARCHITECTURE.md

 - System status reporting

 ### Output Manager
-- **Purpose**: Centralized output handling and distribution
+- **Purpose**: Audits and finalizes processed data, creating a verifiable record of system output.
 - **Responsibilities**:
+  - Monitors a staging directory for newly processed files from the engines.
+  - Moves validated files to a final, official output directory.
+  - Generates and maintains an `output_manifest.log` to provide an auditable record of all successfully processed data.
-  - Processed data delivery to ground control
+  - (Future) Handles delivery of data to ground control.
-  - Result storage and management
-  - Output format standardization

 ### Cleanup Queue
 - **Purpose**: Parallel file deletion management